Package 'impIndicator'

 country

-Two-letter country code (ISO-3166-1) of Country for which the GBIP occurrences data should be downloaded.
+Two-letter country code (ISO-3166-1) of the country for which the GBIF occurrences data should be downloaded.

 res